 Ted went on to have one of the best rookie years in the history of baseball.

-He lead the Major Leagues in RBIs with 145, tied for the Major League lead in extra base hits with 86, lead the American League in total bases with 344, was second in the American League in runs scored with 131, second in walks (Harlan Clift, one of my all time favorite Brownies, was first) with 107, fourth in slugging percentage at .609 (team-mate Foxx lead with .694), had 185 hits, stroked 31 homers and hit .327.
+He lead the Major Leagues in RBIs with 145, tied for the Major League lead in extra-base hits with 86, lead the American League in total bases with 344, was second in the American League in runs scored with 131, second in walks (Harlan Clift, one of my all-time favorite Brownies, was first) with 107, fourth in slugging percentage at .609 (team-mate Foxx lead with .694), had 185 hits, stroked 31 homers and hit .327.

 Williams was a perfectionist, the quintessential student of hitting and drove himself mercilessly to improve.

-During the 1939 and 1940 season it was not uncommon for him to ask me to stay around late after a game to throw extra batting practice to him.
+During the 1939 and 1940 seasons, it was not uncommon for him to ask me to stay around late after a game to throw extra batting practice to him.
 There was always a nuance of his stride or swing that he thought could be improved.